HC200ok/vue2-text-annotation/README.md

 ```

 # 2. Data masking
-Data masking is used to label and hide sensitive data and create new text that hides (masks) sensitive information.
+Data masking is used to label and hide sensitive data, create new text that hides (masks) sensitive information.

 ### Demo
 Before data masking: <br/>